avemuganti/MonopolySimulator/README.md

   - Return type 1 gives average break-even time for each property, not counting costs for other properties in the color group.
   - Return type 2 also gives average break-even time for each property.
 This includes costs for other properties in the color group.
   - Return type 3 yields the average income per turn for each property.

+Note that this is a simulation relying on pseudo-randomness, meaning that each run of the program will vary slightly in its results.

+Statistical analysis of the results can be found in the Monopoly Analysis.xlsx file.
+This analysis is not complete at the moment, and data collection is ongoing.